UNICT-Quality-Development/git-course-exercises/README.md

 git push -u origin new-branch-name
 ```

-Afterwards, it is possible to create a Pull Request going to your fork `https://github.com/USERNAME/git-course-exercises.git` clicking on "create Pull Request" or going to the right section "Pull Request" -> "New Pull Request".
+Afterward, it is possible to create a Pull Request by going to your fork `https://github.com/USERNAME/git-course-exercises.git` clicking on "create Pull Request" or going to the right section "Pull Request" -> "New Pull Request".

 If you want to work on another `file.cpp`, go to step 2️⃣.